MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Experiments

 \subsection{Experiment Setup}

-\textbf{Simulation environment setup.} We evaluate our method in IsaacLab~\cite{mittal2023orbit}.
-Unlike the training environment, three tailored and fixed scenes are designed to specifically assess the three target capabilities.
-To compare with baseline methods, we further design a combined test scene featuring static obstacles, dynamic obstacles, and narrow gaps, all of which fall outside the VLA model's training distribution.
-Additionally, we construct a \texttt{Mixed} environment that includes squeezing, reaching, and avoiding scenarios.
-All objects within Mixed scene are rendered with materials visually distinct from those used in training.
-The difficulty of the squeezing segment in the Mixed scene is also intentionally reduced to ensure the test remains balanced.
-Each simulation episode is terminated under one of three conditions: the robot successfully reaches the goal, it collides with an obstacle, or the episode times out.
-The time limit is set to 90 seconds for the three capability-specific scenes and extended to 120 seconds for the more complex Mixed scene.
+\textbf{Simulation environment setup.} For comparative evaluation, we first assess MM-Nav on the public InternVLA-N1 System-1 (S1) point-goal navigation benchmark~\cite{wang2025internvla}.
+Following the benchmark protocol, we evaluate on 40 scenes from InternScenes~\cite{zhong2025internscenes}, using the same 100 start-goal pairs as InternVLA-N1 and the Dingo robot platform with omnidirectional control.
+To further evaluate our method in more challenging settings, we additionally construct four custom test environments in IsaacLab~\cite{mittal2023orbit}.
+Three fixed capability-specific scenes are designed to separately assess the three target capabilities, namely reaching, squeezing, and avoiding.
+In addition, we build a \texttt{Mixed} scene that combines static obstacles, dynamic obstacles, and narrow passages, all of which lie outside the VLA model's training distribution.
+All objects in the \texttt{Mixed} scene are rendered with materials visually distinct from those used during training, and the difficulty of the squeezing segment is intentionally reduced to keep the overall evaluation balanced.
+Each episode terminates when the robot reaches the goal, collides with an obstacle, or exceeds the time limit.
+The timeout is set to 90 seconds for the three capability-specific scenes and extended to 120 seconds for the more complex \texttt{Mixed} scene.
+Each method was evaluated over 100 episodes per scene following its original configuration.

-\textbf{Real-world environment setup.} We constructed four diverse real-world scenes, including \textit{Narrow Zigzag Corridor}, \textit{Thin Obstacle Avoidance}, \textit{Dynamic Environment}, \textit{Cluttered Static Environment}, to evaluate the sim-to-real transfer and generalization capabilities of our method.
-Each scene is designed to test specific skills learned in simulation, as well as robustness to novel objects and materials not present in the training data.
+\textbf{Real-world environment setup.} We conduct extensive real-world deployments across diverse indoor and outdoor environments to evaluate its sim-to-real transfer and generalization ability under varied layouts, objects, and lights.
+From these trials, we select four representative scenarios for detailed analysis.
+The first two scenarios are shown in \Cref{fig:teaser}: \textit{Thin Wire Avoidance}, a corridor scene densely populated with many suspended thin wires, and \textit{Cluttered Corridor}, a narrow office corridor filled with obstacles and partially transparent glass walls.
+The other two scenarios are shown in \Cref{fig:galary}: \textit{Pedestrian Avoidance}, which involves pedestrians moving across and near the robot's forward path, and \textit{Outdoor Alley}, a nighttime outdoor scene containing previously unseen obstacles such as a stone bollard and a bicycle.
+These examples are chosen to show how the capabilities learned in simulation transfer to real-world navigation.